GreysonHubs/greenscapejoco/README.md

 ### Full Site Update v2.1.1
 This update comes with a completed Readme up to this point.

+### Full Site Update v2.1.2
+This update comes with a updated booking text description because the size of the descrition was not right when shrinked down to mobile size.

 #### Last updated May, 18th 2025 5:58pm cst